MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/sync/cant-sync-after-migration.md

 # OneDrive for Business can't sync after tenant migration

-After a tenant-to-tenant migration, a User Principal Namer (UPN) change, or a password update, OneDrive for Business might be unable to sync.
+After a tenant-to-tenant migration, a User Principal Name (UPN) change, or a password update, OneDrive for Business might be unable to sync.

 To resolve this issue, clear the cached credentials for OneDrive for Business using the following steps: